NSO-developer/nso-gitbook/platform-tools/resource-manager/README.md

                     are ten(10) percent IDs left in the pool.
                     ";
                 }
+                leaf low-threshold-odd-alarm {
+                    type uint8 {
+                        range "0 ..
+100";
+                    }
+                    default 50;
+                    description "Change the value for when the low threshold odd alarm is raised.
+The value describes the percentage IDs left in the pool.
+The default is to raise the alarm when there are ten (50) percent IDs left in the pool.";
+                }
+                leaf low-threshold-even-alarm {
+                    type uint8 {
+                        range "0 ..
+100";
+                    }
+                    default 50;
+                    description "Change the value for when the low threshold alarm is raised.
+The value describes the percentage IDs left in the pool.
+The default is to raise the alarm when there are ten (50) percent IDs left in the pool.";
+                }
             }
             description "The state of the id-pool.";
             tailf: info "Id pool";